 Download & Preparing the SD Card

-- Firstly, we need to get the latest version of the Chromium OS.
-To get this first head over to Chromium OS For All SBC.
-If the website is down then you can find all the versions here.
-(You will most likely want the files in the Raspberry Pi 3 folder.)
+1. Firstly, we need to get the latest version of the Chromium OS.
+Their main project website has been down for quite some time and looks like it won’t be coming back.
+You can still find all the released versions over at their SourceForge mirror (You will most likely want the files in the Raspberry Pi 3 folder.).

-- Once downloaded you will need to unzip the file.
-If you don’t have any zipping tool installed, I suggest something like 7zip if you’re using Windows (Mac should unzip by double clicking on it).
+3. Once downloaded you will need to unzip the file.
+If you don’t have any zipping tool installed, I suggest something like 7zip if you’re using Windows (Mac should unzip by double-clicking on it).

-- Next you will also need a formatting tool.
-The one I always use and I highly recommend you use is called SD formatter and can be downloaded here.
+4. Next, you will also need a formatting tool.
+The one I always use and I highly recommend you use, is called SD formatter and can be downloaded here.

-- Now open up the SD formatter and select your driver letter in the required field.
+7. Now open up the SD formatter and select your drive letter in the required field.
 Once confirmed that it is all correct press format.

-- Now that’s done we need to install the image onto the SD card.
-To do this download and install the win32diskimager.
+8. Now that’s done we need to install the image on the SD card.
+To do this download and install the Win32diskimager.

-- Now open up the win32diskimager and select the image we extracted earlier.
-It is also super important make sure the drive letter is correct as you don’t want to wipe a random drive.
+9. Now open up the Win32diskimager and select the image we extracted earlier.
+It is also super important to make sure the drive letter is correct as you don’t want to wipe a random drive.

-- Once it is done simply eject and remove the SD card from the computer.
+11. Once it is done, merely eject and remove the SD card from the computer.

 Now we’re ready to insert the SD card into the Raspberry Pi and boot it up.